 1. Wet Platinum

-Cons: Not usable with silicone-based toys, causes stains when used on fabric, and is not edible.
+Cons: Wet platinum is not to be used with silicone-based toys.
+This brand also causes stains when used on fabric, and it is not edible.
 2

 2. Eros Body Glide